 When you upload files to the Administration Server machine, the archive file is automatically placed in the server's upload directory.
-You can configure the path of this directory using the instructions in "Changing the Default Staging Behavior for a Server" on page 6-21.
+You can configure the path of this directory using the instructions in Section 6.9.8, "Changing the Default Staging Behavior for a Server".

-Upload Behavior When Updating an Application or Plan
+6.2.1 Upload Behavior When Updating an Application or Plan